-If you would like to obtain a copy of your driving history in the State of Florida, you have a number of options.
+If you would like to obtain a copy of your driving history in the state of Florida, you have several options.
 You can go to the Miami-Dade County Clerk of Court at the Richard E. Gerstein Building at 1351 NW 12th St, Miami, FL 33125, or request a copy through the FLHSMV.

 If you have already received a notice of suspension of your license as a habitual traffic offender, you may still have options to remove the suspension.

 You will more than likely need to have an attorney review your driving record to evaluate which conviction has caused you to become a habitual traffic offender.
 From that point, an attorney can do one of the following options:

 The most common scenario that results in someone becoming a habitual traffic offender is when they are convicted of three of the offenses listed in Florida Statute 322.264.
 Sometimes, you can file a motion to vacate one of those underlying convictions that are causing you to become a habitual traffic offender.
 This can result in your HTO status being removed from your record as well as removing the five-year suspension.

 Timing is very important, however.
 Motions to withdraw a plea under Florida Criminal Rule of Procedure 3.170 must be filed within 30 days.
 Motions to reduce or correct sentence must be filed within 60 days for civil infractions under the Florida Rules of Traffic Court.
 Finally, under Florida Criminal Rule of procedure 3.850, any claim of ineffective assistance of counsel for failure to advise the client of a license suspension must be filed within two years of the conviction.